brotatotes/bht-automation/bht gen 3/John/Chapter 2/John 2 9 bht.md

 ### Albert Barnes:
-1. "His judgment was not biased by any favor, or any lack of favor, toward Jesus."
+1. "Had he known what was done, he would have been less likely to have judged impartially."
-2. "Had he known what was done, he would have been less likely to have judged impartially."
+2. "This was real wine, and of so fine a body and flavor as to surpass that which had been provided for the occasion."
 3. "Everything in this miracle shows that there was no collusion or understanding between Jesus and any of the persons at the feast."

 ### Archibald T. Robertson:
-1. "The tablemaster knew nothing of the miracle, 'whence it was'...
-The servants knew the source of the water, but not the power that made the wine."
+1. "The servants knew the source of the water, but not the power that made the wine."
-2. "Unlike the Baptist Jesus mingled in the social life of the time, was even abused for it...
-But this fact does not mean that today Jesus would approve the modern liquor trade with its damnable influences."
+2. "Unlike the Baptist Jesus mingled in the social life of the time, was even abused for it."
-3. "The law of love... teaches modern Christians to be willing gladly to give up what they see causes so many to stumble into sin."
+3. "The law of love expounded by Paul teaches modern Christians to be willing gladly to give up what they see causes so many to stumble into sin."

 ### John Gill:
-1. "this water, that was turned into wine, ceased to be what it was before, and became what it was not: it had no more the properties, the colour, and taste of water, but of wine"
+1. "This water, that was turned into wine, ceased to be what it was before, and became what it was not: it had no more the properties, the colour, and taste of water, but of wine; of which the whole company were judges."
-2. "But the servants which drew the water knew; they knew from whence they had it, out of the water pots"
+2. "the servants which drew the water knew; they knew from whence they had it, out of the water pots; and they knew that they filled them with water; and that that liquor, which the ruler of the feast had in his hands, and commended as most excellent wine, was drawn out of them; and that there was no juggle, nor deceit in the case"
-3. "the governor of the feast called the bridegroom to him"
+3. "upon tasting of it, the governor of the feast called the bridegroom to him"

 ### John Wesley:
 1. The governor of the feast — The bridegroom generally procured some friend to order all things at the entertainment.